 These apple trees were grown onsite here in our Nebraska nursery.
-These were grafted in Spring of 2020 onto various hardy rootstock.
-Will be sent as bareroot trees when dormant in the Spring of 2021.
-1-4 ft. tall
+These were grafted in Spring of 2020 onto hardy rootstock.
+These will be sent as bareroot trees when dormant in the Spring of 2021.
+These will be shipped to you in a cardboard box with moist media surrounding the roots for protection and safe shipment.
+This live tree will be shipped in a dormant state as a bareroot (no container) from March-April.
+2-4 ft. tall.

 Baldwin: Late apple, Wilmington, MA, around 1740, excellent eating, great for cider, disease and insect resistant, zone 4